 Financial inclusion – Individuals who hold an account with an institution that provides a full suite of financial services and comes under some form of government regulation.

-Full-service financial institutions – Financial institutions that offer savings, money transfers, insurance, or investments.
+Full-service financial institutions – Financial institutions that offer loans to their customers and at least one of the following additional services: savings, money transfers, insurance, or investments.

 Microfinance institution (MFI) – An organization that offers financial services to low-income populations.
 Almost all give loans to their members, and many offer insurance, deposit and other services.

 Nonbank financial institution (NBFI) – A financial organization that is not formally licensed as a bank or a mobile money provider, but whose activities are regulated, at least to some extent, by the central bank within the country.
-Such financial institutions include microfinance institutions (MFIs), cooperatives, Post Office Banks, payments banks and savings and credit cooperatives (SACCOs), etc.
+Such financial institutions include microfinance institutions (MFIs), cooperatives and Post Office Banks.

 Numeracy – The ability to use basic math skills, including counting, addition, division, multiplication and computing short- and long-term interest rates.